 The next best thing is the “3 in 1” style jackets.
-These feature a shell with a zip in insulator that is usually a fairly heavy fleece jacket.
-I find these preferable to a jacket with built in insulation because on the warmer days you can’t take the insulation out and then your just sweaty and hot all day.
+These feature a shell with a zip in insulator that is usually a heavy fleece jacket.
+I find these preferable to a jacket with built in insulation because on the warmer days you can’t take the insulation out and then you are just sweaty and hot all day.

 There are many options for ski pants.
 The best option for comfort on the mountain is bib types.
 They have so many advantages.